 EMAIL TO GET ACCESS

-Reason #1: They let their fingers do all the creating, not their mind.
-Their creative process is limited to combining guitar licks they know.
+Possible Reason #1: You are letting your fingers do all the creating, not your mind.
+This means your creativity is restricted to playing guitar licks you know.

 Here is the proven 6-step process for playing and improvising better guitar solos: